-The University of New England’s Marine Science Center (MSC) is UNE’s Center of Excellence in the Marine Sciences.
+The University of New England’s Arthur P. Girard Marine Science Center is UNE’s Center of Excellence in the Marine Sciences.
 The MSC affords faculty, students and researchers opportunities to create new knowledge in the marine sciences, marine ecosystems, conservation, sustainable fisheries and aquaculture, and marine sustainability, law, policy and management.

 Our facilities contain innovative Marine Learning Laboratories that involve students, faculty and researchers in “Ocean Clusters” that prepare UNE graduates for the full range of coastal careers.
 Students learn from professors, from visiting thought-leaders, and from one another, but most of all from working as young marine scientists and marine entrepreneurs.